aws-quickstart/quickstart-vmware-tanzu-application-platform/tap-setup-scripts/TAP-SETUP-README.md

   ```

 Step-2:
-  mount /tmp/inputs into the and work in $PWD dir
+  mount /tmp/inputs into the and execute "docker run"

 - tap install